 Not the greatest airline in the world, but they have 1.7 million flights a year.
 (Can you tell I'm a bit of a plane spotter?)

-Your chances of being in a crash are very, very low. over 3 years ago
+Your chances of being in a crash are very, very low. almost 4 years ago

 Thanks for the research Phil!
-That's a lot more enlightening than the simple "ban list" I found. over 3 years agoAnswered by Gavin via WorldNomads.com
+That's a lot more enlightening than the simple "ban list" I found. almost 4 years agoAnswered by Gavin via WorldNomads.com

 Maybe it the Filipino's nature to please it's passengers at all costs.
 I will give you an example.